Creating Workflow Steps

 ❖ The last number or alphabet of the selected index value is increased or decreased by specified value.

-oExport File & Metadata: You can export files with/without profile metadata outside Docsvault.
+oExport File & Metadata: You can export workflow document and it's profile data during any step of the workflow.
 You can even create dynamic location for export.

 1.The export location should be relative to Docsvault Server and should be writable by the "Docsvault Background Jobs" service which may need to logon as a user especially if the location is a network share and not local to the Docsvault Server

-2.In case the specified location is in network, ensure to use a LINK path (one starting with '\\')
+2.In case the specified location is in network, ensure to use a network path (one starting with '\\')

 oSet Document Status: Changes or clears a document document status symbolized by a flag